tomas/rtop/README.md

 ## Contributing

 Of course.
-Fork, commit, create a pull request, you know.
-Feature additions are most welcome.
+Fork, commit, create a pull request, you know the drill.
+Feature additions get a free cookie.

 ## Copyright